 Envy, as described in the Envy Theory book, posits that fission (expansion) is possible in this "birthing chamber" that becomes the mind----one thought multiplies into many.

-A rough approximation to scientific theories is the following: that a psychological quantum fluctuation in brain matter occurs at birth as the brief appearance of energy particles out of space, as suggested by Heisenberg's Uncertainty Principle.
+A rough approximation to scientific theories is that a psychological quantum fluctuation in brain matter occurs at birth as the brief appearance of energetic particles out of space, as suggested by Heisenberg's Uncertainty Principle.
 Mental fission means that the nucleus of a mental atom splits into smaller and subtle parts.
-Hence, by extension to psychology, creation of mental life is evoked, and the mind becomes populated in all its brilliance and mystery!
+Hence, by extension to psychology, the creation of mental life is evoked, and the mind becomes populated in all its brilliance and mystery!

 The central point is this: the brain/mind's default information processing is "binary splitting."
-This means to break into twos to distinguish and bring about contrast, then an attempt at reconciliation.
+This cleavage means to break into twos distinguishing and bringing about contrast, then attempting reconciliation.

 If envy dominates---which often occurs to varying degrees--- the split becomes felt as superior/good in opposition to inferior/bad.
 The mind experiences a sense of the inferior as "the stranger."
 This alienation emerges as feelings of condescension that may become forms of hatred.